pseudology/Mips-Assmbly-Python/README.txt

-Sir/maam

 Make sure the test file is in the same directory as the exe file else it wont run.

 Enter name as "filename.asm"

 Output File will be generated as "filename.txt"

-This build wont work on macintosh , it runs on windows perfectly.

 I Have Successfully implemented majority of the functions asked including Error handling.